-The structure of a compartment floor used with the Horizon Offsite Steel Frame Building System consists of cold formed steel lattice trusses or Cjoists.
+The structure of a compartment floor used with the Metal Frame Construction Steel Frame Building System consists of cold formed steel lattice trusses or C-joists.

 The construction of compartment floors must be such that the achievement of the required fire resistance performance relies primarily on the integrity of the linings of such constructions.
-The integrity of linings of compartment floors should not be breached to allow for the installation of services (e.g. pipes, wires, flues, including manufacturing flues), except where necessary to allow services pass through these compartment floors.
-Where services pass through compartment floors, they should be installed in accordance with Section 3.2.5.7 and Section 3.4 of TGD to Part B 2006 of the Building Regulations 1997 to 2017, and Section 3.5.4.4 and Section 3.7 of TGD to Part B Vol 2 of the Building Regulations 1997 to 2017.
+The integrity of linings of compartment floors should not be breached to allow for the installation of services (e.g. pipes, wires, flues, including manufacturing flues), except where necessary to allow services pass vertically through these compartment floors.
+Where services pass vertically through compartment floors, they should be installed in accordance with Section 3.2.5.7 and Section 3.4 of TGD to Part B 2006 of the Building Regulations 1997 to 2019.

-Services may be surfaced mounted or accommodated in service ducts or within service cavities created externally to the un-breached linings of the fire resistant compartment floor.
+Services may be surfaced mounted or accommodated in service ducts or within service cavities created externally to the un-breached linings of the fire-resistant compartment floor.

-The compartment floor construction can comply with Part E of the Building Regulations 1997 to 2017 through the appropriate use of gypsum boarding and mineral wool insulation between the steel lattice trusses or steel C-joists, while maintaining the fire performance of the compartment floor.
+The compartment floor construction can comply with Part E of the Building Regulations 1997 to 2019 through the appropriate use of gypsum boarding, mineral wool insulation between the steel lattice trusses or steel C-joists, while maintaining the fire performance of the compartment floor.
 Further improvements to acoustic reductions can be achieved by using resilient bars between the ceiling and the plasterboard where appropriate and without compromising the fire performance of the floor.

-Where a steel lattice truss type floor is supplied as a non-compartment floor, services can be catered for through the lattice diagonals but these services must be fire sealed.
+Where a steel lattice truss type floor is supplied as a non-compartment floor, services can be catered for through the lattice diagonals, but these services must be fire sealed.